lankford/acts_as_bloomfilter/README.md

 ## Install

+You can install via

+    gem install acts_as_bloomfilter

-add this to your Gemfile
+or add this to your Gemfile

     gem 'acts_as_bloomfilter' , git:  "https://github.com/lankford/acts_as_bloomfilter"